darthbutcher/WebhookDataReceiver/README.md

       > Geofences of areas to label your pokemon/raid/quest posts with and for users to subscribe to alerts with.
   - pokebot_config.json
       > Contains the meat and potato configs.
+      > Main token will be the main bot to respond in the subscription channel.
+      > the array of other bot tokens are for channel posts and DMs to avoid rate limits.
+Up to 10 bot tokens can be used at this time.
+If you have less than 10, delete the other example numbers or you will get invalid credential errors when starting the script.